civicsource/http/README.md

 * [Test Against External HTTP APIs](#test-against-external-http-apis)
 * [Log API Exceptions via log4net](#log-api-exceptions-via-log4net)

-### The Link Class
+### The Link Concept

-The `Link` class should be used to create .net HTTP API clients.
+The `Link` interface should be used to create .net HTTP API clients.
 It is inspired by the book _[Designing Evolvable Web APIs with ASP.NET](http://chimera.labs.oreilly.com/books/1234000001708)_.
 It implements a link relation.
 Specifically:

 > In the web world, media types are used to convey what a resource represents, and a link relation suggests why you should care about that resource.